In this article

 - Create a separate feed in the main channel

-Content created in a Sub Channel can be targeted to appear in any channel the content creator has admin access to.
+Content created in a Sub-Channel can be targeted to appear in any channel the content creator has admin access to.
+You can also target to specific teams on another channel, just like all content.
+Basically, they work like regular Channels, but your members don't typically view the Sub-Channel itself.

-As a Workplace Admin, go to Sub Channels under the Channel Settings area of the Admin View and click on Add.
+If you're a workplace admin, go to Sub Channels under the Channel Settings area of the Admin View and click on Add.

 Enter the following details for the Sub Channel: